Skip to main content

 Custodial Staking

-Centralized service that manages the entire ETH staking process on behalf of the user and retains custody over user private validator keys and withdrawal keys.
-Custodial staking risks include: severe slashing penalties, reduced overall rewards and increased likelihood of attack on user keys as they are held in a centralized fashion by the service.
+A centralized service that manages the entire ETH staking process on behalf of the user and retains custody of the user’s validator keys and withdrawal keys.
+Custodial staking risks include severe slashing penalties, reduced overall rewards, and increased risk to user keys because they are held centrally by the service.

 DAO

-an Decentralized Autonomous Organization is is an organization constructed by rules encoded as a computer program that is often transparent, controlled by the organization's members and not influenced by a central government, in other words they are member-owned communities without centralized leadership.
+A Decentralized Autonomous Organization is an organization governed by rules encoded in computer programs.
+It is typically transparent, controlled by its members, and not led by a central authority.

 Distributed Key Generation